hassan-anees/hassananees/src/content/posts/book-review-fooled-by-randomness-by-nassim-nicholas-taleb.md

 **Backups**

 Most people are hell-bent on making a good impression and do everything to avoid making a bad one.
 We were taught this from a young age and regardless of whether the action taken to make an impression is rooted in truth.
 This behavior is visible in all relationships, whether it is personal, business, or political.

+Many of the topics Nassim Taleb writes pertains to the role randomness plays in financial markets.
+You learn plenty on common misunderstandings of statistics and probability.
+However, to my surprise (and delight), many of the arguments made in the book are deeply rooted in timeless principles of human behavior.

 ### Further Reading